Kitchener-Waterloo Society for Innovation in Medicine

 Our members include students from McMaster University - Michael G. DeGroote School of Medicine and the University of Waterloo - School of Pharmacy and Engineering Faculty

-Eric is a final year McMaster medical student who will be starting residency in internal medicine in 2018.
-Before medical school, he received his Bachelor of Science from the University of Guelph and worked for two years as a medical secretary and transcriptionist where he developed particular interests in eHealth and telemedicine.
-Having grown up in Cambridge, Ontario, Eric is excited to give back to the Waterloo Region by supporting the evolution of its medical technology space.
-You can usually find Eric playing racquet sports, doing escape rooms, or more likely, relentlessly binge watching a TV show.
+Eric is a first year internal medicine resident at McMaster's Waterloo Regional Campus, and also a "KW lifer."
+Before completing his MD (also at the Waterloo Regional Campus), he received his Bachelor of Science from the University of Guelph and worked for two years as a medical secretary and transcriptionist where he developed interests in eHealth and telemedicine.
+Having also grown up in KW, Eric is excited to help support the evolution of the region's medical technology sector.
+You can usually find Eric playing racquet sports, trying new escape rooms, or more likely, relentlessly binge watching a TV show.

-Mei is a final year McMaster medical student who will be starting residency in psychiatry in 2018.
-Before medical school, she received a Bachelors and Masters in Accounting from the University of Waterloo and previously worked as a senior tax associate at PwC LLP.
+Mei is a first year psychiatry resident at McMaster - Waterloo campus.
+Before medicine, she received a Bachelors and Masters in Accounting from the University of Waterloo and previously worked as a senior tax associate at PwC LLP.
 Mei hopes to use her background in business and medicine to help guide new initiatives in the medtech space.
 She is also interested in ways technology can be leveraged to transform healthcare to be more time and cost-efficient.
-Outside of work, Mei can be found travelling, slowly watching Star Trek TNG, or thinking about food.
+Outside of work, Mei can be found travelling/eating, slowly watching Star Trek TNG, or playing squash.

 Furqan Syed is an undergraduate student in Biomedical Engineering Program at the University of Waterloo.
 Furqan is interested in the modernization of medicine through the use of computers and AI to help with patient diagnosis and treatment.
-Additionally, he has an interest in pursuing medical school after graduation and impacting the Canadian healthcare system as both an engineer and a physician.
+Additionally, he has an interest in pursuing graduate school after graduation and impacting the Canadian healthcare system.
 Furqan looks to make an impact in the Kitchener-Waterloo region through KWSIM and then scaling it to larger health systems.
-Furqan also has a deep interest in computer hardware and gaming.

 Kira Wadden is an undergraduate student at the University of Waterloo in the Biomedical Engineering program.
 Before moving to Waterloo for school, Kira figure skated competitively and also taught skating to children in Vancouver BC.
 Kira’s interests in medicine include tissue engineering, and Internet of Things medical devices.
 She looks forward to impacting the Kitchener-Waterloo region’s healthcare sector and contributing to the KWSIM from an engineering perspective.